pm1100tm/pm1100tm/README.md

 <b>Hi there, I'm dev-swd !</b> 👋

 - 🔭 Main- Python, Sub- Java, JS
-- 👯 I’m currently digging <b>Django/DRF/Nest.js</b>.
+- 👯 I'm working with Django/DRF/Nest.js.
 Hope to be Fullstack engineer.
-- 🌱 Have a goal to make my company.
-Thanks!
+- 🌱 Want to establish a company.

 <br>